In a nutshell

 Cherry Hill Fountain is one of six fountains in Central Park (© Charles Smith, CC BY-SA 2.0)

-Cherry Hill is a gentle hill west of the Bow Bridge (our number 6).
-As you might guess from the name, the Cherry Hill Fountain sits atop the hill.
+Cherry Hill is a gentle rise west of Bow Bridge (our number 6).
+And so — you can probably guess — the Cherry Hill Fountain is a fountain on that rise.

-Cherry Hill Fountain has a classic and rather simple design.
-It was originally built as a watering station for horses.
+Cherry Hill Fountain has a classic and fairly simple design, because it originally served as a watering trough for horses.

-Today it is a popular photo spot in New York City and also a wishing well.
-It is said that friends or couples who walk around the fountain together will keep a special bond forever.
-Some visitors also throw a coin into the water and wish for a long-lasting friendship or love.
+Today it’s a popular photo spot in New York and also a wishing fountain.
+Legend has it that friends or couples who walk around the fountain together will always share a special bond.
+Some visitors toss a coin into the water and wish for lasting friendship or love.

 Bethesda Terrace & Bethesda Fountain

-Bethesda Terrace and Bethesda Fountain are among the most iconic landmarks in the park.
-They’re located in the center of the park, at the level of 72nd Street on a large square.
+Bethesda Terrace and Bethesda Fountain are two of the most famous attractions in Central Park.
+You’ll find them in the middle of the park, at the level of 72nd Street on a large plaza.

-Bethesda Terrace consists of an upper and a lower level, which are connected by an impressive double staircase.
-The tiled arcade underneath is especially famous.
-Street musicians often play here.
+Bethesda Terrace consists of an upper and a lower level connected by an impressive double staircase.
+It’s especially known for its beautiful arcade with ornate ceiling tiles — street musicians often perform here, which makes the whole vibe really special.

 Bethesda Fountain, also known as the Angel of the Waters, is one of the most beautiful fountains in Central Park.
-It stands directly in front of the lower terrace and is adorned with a statue of an angel holding out a hand.
-The statue symbolizes peace, healing and purity.
+It stands right in front of the lower terrace and is adorned with an angel statue reaching out one hand, symbolizing peace, healing, and purity.

 Bow Bridge